How to Convert a React Web App to a Mobile App

 All in all, while PWAs are more intuitive than normal web apps for mobile users, they are cumbersome when compared to other options.

-#3: Convert Your React App Directly to Mobile Apps with MobiLoud
+#3: Convert Your React JS App to Mobile Apps with MobiLoud

 The Quora app, showing an example of a mobile app with webviews. (source)

-This allows you to maintain the same content, plugins, more from your web app, while still getting the improved mobile user experience of native iOS and Android mobile apps.
+This allows you to maintain the same content and functionality from your web app, while still getting the improved mobile user experience of native iOS and Android mobile apps.

 An example of a mobile web app vs a wrapped app.